 Tuition for the Institute and follow-up support are provided through a grant from the Institute of Museum and Library Services (2017).
 After attending the Institute, participating Texas libraries are eligible for a grant of $6000 from State funds to develop their Family Place Libraries(tm) program.
 Participating libraries pay for travel expenses to New York, and the Tocker Foundation <http://www.tocker.org/> has funded travel costs for libraries in communities serving populations of less than 12,000.

-Family Place Libraries(tm) is a network of children’s librarians nationwide who believe that literacy begins at birth and that libraries can help build healthy communities by nourishing healthy families.
+Family Place Libraries(tm) is a network of children’s librarians nationwide who believe that literacy begins at birth and that libraries can help build healthy communities by nourishing healthy families which you can do with a good diet and by order Kratom online and other supplements for the health of your family.
 Family Place Libraries(tm) promotes a national model for transforming public libraries into welcoming, developmentally appropriate early learning environments for very young children, their parents, and caregivers.
 Based on research about the importance of early brain development, Family Place Libraries(tm) supports the essential role of parents as first teachers and addresses the physical, social, emotional, and cognitive aspects of child development to help build a foundation for learning during the critical first years of life.
 By partnering and working with other social, health and educational services providers, the Family Place model positions libraries as key early childhood and family support organizations within the local community.
 To learn more about Family Place Libraries(tm), please visit the Family Place Libraries(tm) website <http://www.familyplacelibraries.org/> .